Get

 If a cat is chasing you around, it’s typically not because they don’t like you.
 But it is technically possible.

 If your cat is scared of you and that’s why they are chasing you around, they will display a few telling markers.
 If their fur is standing up, this means they’re not comfortable and are on edge.
 If it’s like this when they’re chasing you, you might have scared them.
-This is especially true if you hit or yell at your cat or if your cat has had experiences with people who have done this before.
+This is especially true if you only recently got your cat and they are scared or anxious in their new surroundings or if your cat has had unpleasant experiences previously.

 5. They Have Poor Socialization

 The good news is that while it can be a challenge, it is possible to overcome these issues with a bit of training and patience.
-Ask a veterinarian about the correct training methods.
+Ask a veterinarian about the correct training methods using positive reinforcement.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!